Forward and Inverse Simulation of Pseudo-Two-Dimensional Model of Lithium-Ion Batteries Using Neural Networks: Acknowledgements

 \section{Acknowledgements}

-The work of M.-S. Lee was supported by Basic Science Research Programs through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (RS-2023-00244475 and RS-2024-00462755).
+The work of M.-S. Lee was supported by Basic Science Research Programs through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (RS-2023-00244475 and RS-2024-00462755).
 The work of Y. Hong was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF), funded by the Ministry of Education (NRF-2021R1A2C1093579), the Korean government (MSIT) (RS-2023-00219980), and Hyundai Motor Company.
-The authors also thank the Performance Concept Technology Research Lab at Hyundai Motor Company for their valuable discussions.
+This work was supported by the National Supercomputing Center with supercomputing resources including technical support (KSC-2023-CRE-0334).